pkalidasan/Formative-Assessment-Data-Preprocessing-/README.md

 Perform feature scaling using StandardScaler and MinMaxScaler after encoding the categorical variables.

-Steps to Implement the Project
+Steps to the Project

 Data Exploration

-Load the dataset.
+Load the given dataset
 List unique values and their lengths for each feature.
 Perform statistical analysis.
 Rename columns as needed for clarity.